MicrosoftDocs/dynamics-365-project-operations/articles/project-management/scheduling-apis-powerautomate.md

 This article describes a sample flow that shows how to create a complete project plan by using Microsoft Power Automate, how to create an Operation Set, and how to update an entity.
 The example demonstrates how to create a project, project team member, Operation Sets, project tasks, and resource assignments.
 This article also explains how to update an entity and execute an Operation Set.

-The following is a complete list of the steps that are documented in the sample flow in this topic:
+The following is a complete list of the steps that are documented in the sample flow in this article:

 1. [Create a PowerApps trigger](#1)
 2. [Create a project](#2)